zoerehnberg/drugscreen/README.md

-# Technical Error and Plate Design in Drug Screening Studies
+# Technical Variation in Drug Screening Studies

 ## Ways to Use This Repository